Introduction to Hadoop Alternatives

 3. Apache Spark

-Spark is a framework, used along with Hadoop to process batch or real-time data on clustered machines.
+Spark is a framework used along with Hadoop to process batch or real-time data on clustered machines.
 It can also be used as a Standalone, retrieving and storing data in third-party servers without using HDFS.
 It is an open-source product.
 It provides APIs that are written using SCALA, R or Python that supports general processing.
 To process structured data, Spark-SQL can be used.
 Spark Streaming performs much needed real-time analytics.
 Spark provides support to machine learning using MLIB.
 In the end, the processed data can be viewed using Graphix.

 The most notable feature of Spark is In-Memory processing.
 The entire processing of the data takes place in the memory and not in the disk.
 This method saves the read-write time of the input to the disk and the output back from it.
 Spark is lightning quick and is almost 100times faster than Hadoop processing.
 The entire function is defined and submitted to the Spark context.
 Only then, the processing begins from scratch.
 This method is known as Lazy-execution.
 Kafka, Flume is used as inputs for streaming data.
-Structured or Unstructured data can be used by Spark for analyzing.
+Structured or Unstructured data can be used by Spark for analysis.
 Data streams are a bunch of data for a given time interval in Spark Streaming.
 They are converted into batches and submitted to the Spark Engine for processing.
 Structured data are converted into Data frames before using Spark-SQL for further analysis.

 4. Apache Storm

-Apache Storm is also one of the alternatives of Hadoop which is best suited for distributed, real-time analytics.
+Apache Storm is also one of the alternatives of Hadoop, which is best suited for distributed, real-time analytics.
 It is easy to set up, User-friendly and provides no data loss.
 A storm has the very high processing power and provides low latency (usually in seconds) compared to Hadoop.

 We will take a closer look at the workflow of Storm: